SparkerData/OSRS-Safe-Haven-Assets/README.md

 ---

 ## Approach

 1. **Data ingestion**
-   - Pulled item mappings and daily price time series from the [OSRS Wiki API](https://prices.runescape.wiki/)
-   - Stored ~500 high-volume items in a local SQLite database
+   The project starts with collecting live item data from the [OSRS Wiki API](https://prices.runescape.wiki/).
+Item mappings and daily price histories were pulled and written into a local SQLite database, which provides a lightweight but reliable backend for time-series storage.
+Instead of tracking every single item in the game, the pipeline focuses on ~500 of the most actively traded items to balance coverage and performance.
+This dataset is refreshed in batches and normalized for downstream analysis.

 2. **Data modeling**
-   - SQL views for returns, rolling volatility, drawdowns, and a market index
-   - Exported cleaned CSVs for easy import into Power BI
+   Once the raw data was captured, SQL was used to transform it into structured views.
+These views calculate daily returns, rolling volatility windows, drawdowns, and an equal-weighted market index that acts as a benchmark.
+By centralizing the business logic in SQL, the project ensures consistency and reusability across exports and visualizations.
+Cleaned tables and views were exported to CSVs so that Power BI could consume them directly.

 3. **Analysis and scoring**
-   - DAX measures for:
-     - Rolling 30-day volatility
-     - Max drawdown
+   In Power BI, DAX measures were defined to quantify financial metrics at the item level.
+Key measures included:
+   - **Rolling 30-day volatility**: standard deviation of daily returns across a 30-day window
+   - **Max drawdown**: largest peak-to-trough price decline over the dataset
-     - Composite Safe Haven Score (low volatility + shallow drawdown = safer)
+   - **Safe Haven Score**: a composite rank that rewards low volatility and shallow drawdowns
+   This scoring framework allows items to be compared fairly across categories and trading volumes.

 4. **Visualization**
-   - Power BI dashboard with slicers, time-series charts, and leaderboards
+   The analysis is surfaced in a Power BI dashboard designed for exploration.
+Users can:
-   - Users can filter to a specific item and instantly compare stability
+   - Filter with slicers to isolate specific items
+   - View time-series charts that track volatility and price stability
+   - Compare items side by side in a leaderboard ranked by Safe Haven Score
+   These visuals connect financial theory with game data, turning raw numbers into insights about how RuneScape’s economy mirrors real-world market behavior.

 ---